Knight1/VanMooof-Module/README.md

 ### Features from the Golang Tool
 - Reads the SPI Flash Dump and shows Authentication Key
-- Extracts the pack from the dump into a seperate File
+- Extracts the pack from the dump into a separate File
 - Extracts the pack into the Firmware Files.
+- Read Logs
 - Untestet: write a new ble authentication Key into the flash
+- uploads Firmware / Pack File via y-modem
 - Not Implemented:
-- uploads Firmware / Pack File via y-modem
-- Read Logs
 - Decrypt / Encrypt Pack File
 - Read / Upload Sound Files